 - Ken Soble Tower at 500 MacNab (Hamilton, Ontario) underwent a deep retrofit that reduced greenhouse gas emissions by 94%.

-- Roam Transit Operations and Training Centre (Banff, Alberta) became one of the first transit storage and maintenance buildings to achieve Zero Carbon Building Standard Design certification from the Canada Green Building Council.
+- Roam Transit Operations and Training Centre (Banff, Alberta), a Gold-certified LEED project became one of the first transit storage and maintenance buildings to achieve Zero Carbon Building Standard Design certification from the Canada Green Building Council.

 - Burwell Center for Career Achievement (Denver, Colorado), the first 100% mass timber structure in the state, provides a lighter environmental footprint due to its ability to sequester carbon and its exceptional thermal performance.